UsabilityEngineering/portfolio-Jordanbailey-csci/README.md

 ![Alt text](me.jpg)

 I'm Jordan Bailey and this is my UX class based portfolio.
-This is where I will be storing my assigned blog entries for usability and user eXperience.
+I will be storing my assigned blog entries for usability and user eXperience here.

 ## UX Team Project